simonpercic/OkLog/README.md

 - `setBaseUrl(String url)`
     Set the base url to prefix the logs with.
 Useful if you're self-hosting [ResponseEcho](https://github.com/simonpercic/ResponseEcho).
-    Defaults to an OpenShift hosted instance at: 'http://responseecho-simonpercic.rhcloud.com'
+    Defaults to a hosted Heroku instance at: 'http://oklog.responseecho.com'

 - `setLogInterceptor(LogInterceptor logInterceptor)`
     Set a custom log interceptor to do your own logging.
 See [LogInterceptor](core/src/main/java/com/github/simonpercic/oklog/core/LogInterceptor.java) for details.